lukstafi/curious-ocaml/old_lectures_as_book.md

 *This homework is due for the class **after** the Computation class, i.e. for (before) the Functions class.*
 ## Chapter 2: Derivation example
-Functional Programming

-Lecture 2: Algebra, Fig. 1
+# Lecture 2: Algebra, Fig. 1

 Type inference example derivation